 Description/Justification:

-Sugar pine (Pinus lambertiana) provides high value regulating, provisioning, cultural, and supporting ecosystem services across its range in Oregon and California.
-However, a host of stressors (historical logging of large old trees, fire exclusion, the introduced pathogen, endemic bark beetles, and climate change) have resulted in declines in sugar pine across much of its range.
-However, there is no assessment of the status (current conditions), demographic trends (recruitment, growth, and mortality), and mortality vulnerability across the range of sugar pine. a range wide assessment of the demographic trends.
-This project will leverage existing FIA and vegetation mapping data (GNN, https://lemma.forestry.oregonstate.edu/), and associated spatial mortality vulnerability models to quantify the status, trends and vulnerability of sugar pine across its range.
-Furthermore, we will develop a tree-ring dataset across the climate niche-space of sugar pine to validate mortality models and quantify tree growth responses to climate
+Sugar pine (Pinus lambertiana) provides high-value regulating, provisioning, cultural, and supporting ecosystem services across its distribution in Oregon and California.
+However, a host of stressors (historical logging of large old trees, fire exclusion, introduced pathogens, endemic bark beetles, and climate change) have driven widespread declines in sugar pine populations across much of its range.
+Despite this, there are no existing range-wide assessments of the status (current conditions), demographic trends (recruitment, growth, and mortality), or mortality vulnerability of sugar pine.
+This project will leverage existing FIA and vegetation mapping data (GNN, https://lemma.forestry.oregonstate.edu/), and associated spatial mortality vulnerability models, to quantify the status, trends, and vulnerability of this critical species across its range.
+Furthermore, we will develop a unique tree-ring dataset across the climate niche-space of sugar pine to independently validate vulnerability models and quantify tree growth responses to climate and other change drivers.

-This project aligns with two PNWRS priorities (Science to manage for forest resilience and ecosystem services, Science to monitor and predict land stewardship and disturbance outcomes).
+This project aligns with two PNWRS priorities (Priority B - science to manage for reslient landscapes and provide ecosystem services, Priority D - science to monitor and predict land stewardship and disturbance outcomes).
 Much of the range of sugar pine within Oregon falls west of the Cascade crest, so the impacts of fire, insects, and disease on sugar pine populations will directly relate to the Westside Fire Initiative.
-Sugar pines range also corresponds to many fire-risk watersheds in the USFS 10 year fire plan (FS–1187b), while inventory and threat assessment of old growth sugar pine forests directly addresses Sections 2a-b of Executive Order 14072.
+Sugar pine’s range also includes many fire-risk watersheds in the USFS 10-year fire plan (FS–1187b), while inventory and threat assessment of old growth sugar pine forests directly addresses Sections 2a-b of Executive Order 14072.

-Understanding the status, trends, and vulnerability of sugar pine across its range is needed to inform regional policy and local decision-making regarding management activities such as planting, thinning, and prescribed burning to mitigate biotic and climatic stressors.
-The intended outcome of this work is to provide a regional synthesis of status, trends, and vulnerability that is scalable down to the firesheds spatial scale.
-Open access to mapped products and target workshops will focus on disseminating translatable science to regional partners and stakeholders.
-The work will be conducted viable a combination of statistical analysis of existing FIA and remotely sensed data, as well as field data collection and laboratory processing of tree ring samples.
-The statistical modelling will occur at the CFSL, field work will be conducted throughout the range of sugar pine in Oregon and California, and tree-ring laboratory processing will occur at the Oregon State University Tree-ring laboratory.
+Understanding the status, trends, and vulnerability of sugar pine across its range is needed to inform regional policy and local decision-making regarding management activities (e.g., planting, thinning, prescribed burning) to mitigate biotic and climatic stressors.
+The intended outcome of this work is to provide and distribute a regional synthesis of status, trends, and vulnerability that is spatially scalable down to individual firesheds.
+Open access to mapped products and targeted workshops will focus on disseminating translatable science to regional partners and stakeholders.
+The work will be conducted via a combination of statistical analysis of existing FIA and remotely sensed data, as well as field data collection and laboratory processing of tree-ring samples.
+The statistical modelling will occur at the CFSL, field work will be conducted throughout the range of sugar pine in Oregon and California, and tree-ring sample processing will occur at the Oregon State University Tree-ring laboratory.

 Impact, importance, and expected outcomes

 Managers need assessments of sugar pine mortality to quantify factors that will reduce stress and increase vigor in support of cross-ownership, landscape-level restoration and planning activities.
-However, managers lack such information that is summarized across demographic components and consistent across sugar pines range.
-This work will be the first attempt to synthesis status, trends, and vulnerability for sugar pine across its geographic range.
+However, managers lack such information that is summarized across demographic components and consistent across sugar pine’s range.
+This work will be the first broad synthesis of sugar pine status, trends, and vulnerability across its geographic range.
+Further, this work will advance our general understanding of how climate change interacts with biotic and physical disturbances to drive tree population trajectories.

 Strategic Coordination